- A student-seeker

 But now, as I enter more fully my eldering years, and have experienced life-changing illness, I am delving more intentionally into my own creative wellspring.
 By making time for writing and inviting the world’s wild and cultured spaces to open my heart and mind, I form new impressions to inform my way of being with self and others.

-“Throughout our lives, transitions require that we ask for help and allow ourselves to yield to forces stronger that our wills or our egos’ desires.
+“Throughout our lives, transitions require that we ask for help and allow ourselves to yield to forces stronger than our wills or our egos’ desires.

 As transitions take place during our later years, a fundamental and primal shift from ambition to meaning occurs.” — Angeles Arrien, The Second Half of Life